ConnahGriffin/pixel-dungeon/README.md

 Pixel Dungeon
 =============

-This is a fork of Watabou's Pixel Dungeon by mdsimmo which was the forked by me.
-This repo was made for a college project, The additonal features added includes...
+This is a fork of Watabou's Pixel Dungeon by mdsimmo's which was the forked by me.
+This repo was made for a college project, The additional features added includes...
 1. Extra levels (work in progress)
 2. Weapons/Armours (work in progress)
-3. An almaniac for mob/items etc (work in progress)
+3. An almanac for mob/items etc (work in progress)
-4. A more visually pleasing diplay for hunger. (work in progress)
+4. A more visually pleasing display for hunger. (work in progress)
 5. A stat comparison pup-up for items. (work in progress)

 To setup Pixel Dungeon: